Countly/countly-sdk-documentation/web/next.md

   to the end of the html document.
 In some scenarios you might prefer to have the widget injected in a specific element.
 For those scenarios we have added optional selectors.
 The first one is used for selecting an element by it's id and the second one is used to select the element by it's class selector.
-Also if you want to inject the feedback widget in a specific element, you can do so by specifying the element ID or the class name.
+If you want to inject the feedback widget in a specific element, you can do so by specifying the element ID or the class name.
 </p>
 <p>